tugascript/nestjs-oauth/README.md

 This is the source code for the tutorial [Nest Authentication with OAuth2.0](https://dev.to/tugascript/nestjs-authentication-with-oauth20-configuration-and-operations-41k).
-This is the 1<sup>st</sup> part on a 5 part series, where we will build a production level NestJS OAuth2 service.
+This is the 2<sup>nd</sup> part on a 5 part series, where we will build a production level NestJS OAuth2 service.

 ### Contents

-This contains only the code for the services and can be adapter for any kind of API.
+This contains the code for an express based REST Authentication API.

 ## Local Setup